IBM-Cloud/docs/services/ObjectStorage/os_deletion.md

   ```
   {: pre}

-2. Optional: Confirm that you have a backup of your objects before deleting your files and containers.
+2. Optional: Confirm that you have a backup of your objects before you delete your files and containers.

 3. Run the following command to delete a file:
   ```